Seasonal Educator

 • Obtain criminal background check clearance.

-• Knowledge or interest in science.
+• Knowledge or interest in science and / or education.

 • CPR and First Aid certifications (may be provided if employee is not currently certified)